Genivia/ugrep/README.md

            >1     An error occurred.

            If -q or --quiet or --silent is used and a line is selected,  the  exit status is 0 even if an error occurred.

     GLOBBING
            Globbing  is  used by options --include, --include-dir, --include-from, --exclude, --exclude-dir, --exclude-from to match pathnames  and  base- names.
 Globbing supports gitignore syntax and the corresponding match- ing rules.
 When a glob contains a path separator `/', the pathname  is matched.
 Otherwise  the  basename  of a file or directory is matched.
            For  example,  *.h  matches  foo.h  and  bar/foo.h.   bar/*.h   matches
            bar/foo.h  but  not  foo.h and not bar/bar/foo.h.
 Use a leading `/' to
            force /*.h to match foo.h but not bar/foo.h.
+A glob  starting  with  a `!' is negated, i.e. does not match.

            Glob Syntax and Conventions